calaldees/blog/arcadeCabinet/README.md

 ### Problems with Mark1

 * Difficult to move
+    * Would barely fit in a car
+    * Needed 3 people to move it
+    * Top heavy (screen), accident prone
 * Just emulation via a PC (scaled high res display).
 Not overly authentic.
 * Played every permutation of 2 player joystick-based 6 button game